PolymerPatel/MSE_Analytics_Calculator/README.md

 ## Material Science Terms

--> Phase diagram (def.) : plot of solid and liquid phases of matter as a function of temp. and time. <br><br>
+Phase diagram (def.): plot of solid and liquid phases of matter as a function of temp. and time. <br><br>

  -> It's held at constant pressure <br><br>
  -> There are various concentrations to determine invariant points <br><br>

+And Tin and Bismuth can be linked to a phase diagram.<br><br>

+Alloy (def.): a composition of two elements, and the atomic structure is different at varying temperatures. <br><br>

-Example Tin (Sample A) and Bismuth (Sample B) has following concentrations:
+In that experiment, Tin (Sample A) and Bismuth (Sample B) has following concentrations:

 100% A<br><br>
 75% A - 25%B<br><br>
 50-50%<br><br>
 25% A - 75% B<br><br>

-Why Phase Diagrams Matter for E-waste:<br><br>
+ -> The bottom line was alloying altered how phase changes show up and the diagram’s melting range

 Different electronic components melt at specific temperatures based on their composition. <br><br>By identifying these "thermal signatures," we can determine what valuable materials are present and in what quantities.

--> Alloying alters how phase changes show up and the diagram’s melting range

 By measuring how a sample melts, we can identify its composition and extract valuable minerals accordingly.

-## Unlocking Critical Minerals from Electronic Waste Challenge Statement
+## NYC Hackathon

+In 2025, I reflected on my former lab report. <br><br> And, during NYC's Circular Supply Chain and Critical Minerals Hackathon, this concept started to come to fruition.<br><br>

-Uncover the value of critical minerals in electronic waste products
+Challenge statement: Uncover the value of critical minerals in electronic waste products

 ![waste](https://github.com/user-attachments/assets/37c9a6e0-a0f3-48f5-a480-bb10534d8fc9)

-In 2025, I reflected on my former lab report. <br><br> And, during NYC's Circular Supply Chain and Critical Minerals Hackathon, this concept started to come to fruition.
+## Mission

-## Mission: Create a Python application that acts as a materials phase diagram generator and identifies critical materials based on datasets provided.
+Create a Python application that acts as a materials phase diagram generator and identifies critical materials based on datasets provided.

-Tin and Bismuth can be linked to a phase diagram.<br><br>
-Alloy (def.): a composition of two elements, and the atomic structure is different at varying temperatures. <br><br>
-Lithium e-bike batteries and transit waste applications [https://www.sciencedirect.com/science/article/abs/pii/S0956053X1630530X](url)

 The outcome of a Python / data-drive application could be a visualization of a binary phase diagram of Tin and Bismuth. [https://www.britannica.com/science/tin](url)